 It’s important to mash your lentils well before making your loaf so it holds together.
 You don’t want them too mashed so that they are paste like, but if they are not mashed enough, they will crumble.
 If you’re still having issues, you can try adding a binder or egg replacer to the mixture like JUST Egg or flax eggs.

-Vegan Meatloaf with Chickpeas and Lentils (gf)
+Vegan Meatloaf (with Chickpeas and Lentils)

-Prep Time: 20 minutes
+Prep 20 minutes

-Cook Time: 2 hours
+Cook 2 hours

 Ingredients

-• ½ cup uncooked wild rice
+• ½ cup dry wild rice

-• 3 cups vegetable broth divided
+• 3 cups vegetable broth (divided)

 • 1 cup dry lentils

-• ¾ cup cooked or canned chickpeas
+• ¾ cup chickpeas (canned or cooked)

-• 1 tablespoon olive oil
+• 1 tbsp olive oil

-• 1 medium onion diced
+• 1 medium yellow onion (finely chopped)

-• 2 cloves garlic minced
+• 2 cloves garlic (finely minced)

 • ½ cup diced celery